 ENVIRONMENTAL AND SOCIAL COMMITMENT PLAN

-Mongolia will implement the Mongolia Transport Connectivity and Logistics Improvement Project (P174806) (the Project), with the involvement of the following Ministries: Ministry of Road and Transport Development (MoRTD), Ministry of Finance (MOF), and Ministry of Food Agriculture and Light Industry (MoFALI).
+Mongolia will implement the Mongolia Transport Connectivity and Logistics Improvement Project (P174806) (the Project), with the involvement of the following Ministries: Ministry of Road and Transport Development (MoRTD) and Ministry of Finance (MOF).
 The International Bank for Reconstruction and Development (hereinafter the Bank) is providing financing for the Project.

 Mongolia will implement material measures and actions so that the Project is implemented in accordance with the Environmental and Social Standards (ESSs).
 This Environmental and Social Commitment Plan (ESCP) sets out material measures and actions, any specific documents, or plans, as well as the timing for each of these.